danielfrg/pelican-jupyter/README.md

 Jupyter Notebook is based on bootstrap so you probably will need your theme to be based on that it if you want the html and css to render nicely.

 I try to inject only the necessary CSS, removing Jupyter's bootstrap but fixes are needed in some cases, if you find this issues I recommend looking at how my theme fixes them.
-You can suppress the inclusion of CSS entirely by setting
-`IPYNB_IGNORE_CSS=True` in `pelicanconf.py`.
+You can suppress the inclusion of CSS entirely by setting `IPYNB_IGNORE_CSS=True` in `pelicanconf.py`.

+The `IPYNB_EXPORT_TEMPLATE` option is another great way of extending the output natively using Jupyter nbconvert.

 ## Options